-Polymerase Chain Reaction was performed using a thermocycler (Applied Biosystem version) in a touch down fashion and covered the following steps:Initiation: This was done at a temperature of 94°C for 5 minutes.Denaturation: This was carried out at a temperature of 94°C for 1 minute.Annealing: This was carried out at between 50.0 and 66.0°C (depending on the annealing temperature of the primer).Polymerization: This was done at a temperature of 72°C for 2 minutes.Step 2 to 4 was repeated for 30 cycles.Final extension: This was carried out at a temperature of 72°C for 5 minutes.
-Each tube loaded into the P.C.R machine temperature blocks contained G.E Healthcare premix (13μI), 1 μI of primers (forward and revers primers that have been constituted) and 1 μI of genomic DNA.
+Polymerase Chain Reaction was performed using a thermocycler (Applied Biosystem version) in a touch down fashion and covered the following steps: (i) Initiation: This was done at a temperature of 94°C for 5 minutes. (ii) Denaturation: This was carried out at a temperature of 94°C for 1 minute. (iii) Annealing: This was carried out at between 50.0 and 66.0°C (depending on the annealing temperature of the primer). (iv) Polymerization: This was done at a temperature of 72°C for 2 minutes. (v) Steps 2 to 4 were repeated for 30 cycles. (vi) Final extension: This was carried out at a temperature of 72°C for 5 minutes.